 My artistic creations are abstract compositions which give the viewer a lot of room for interpretation.
 In each of my artworks, you can find traces of traditional graffiti writing combined with graphic elements that melt into multi-layered collages and hard-edge images.
 I hope to invite the viewer to lose one’s self in the art, allowing a little relaxation or some tension.

 Street art can be difficult to find in a city like Munich where the city has financial reserves to quickly remove unauthorised art in public spaces.
 But you can still find urban contemporary art in galleries and museums.
 In this case, the MUCA Museum of Urban Contemporary Art is the place to be.
 Otherwise, take to the streets and search for yourself.
 Head to the Werksviertel or the entrance foyer of the Süddeutsche Zeitung Verlag (I designed a large wall there with my colleague Patrick Hartl under our collective name Layer Cake).
-Or in the Fraunbergateliers, a new location in Thalkirchen, where my studio is located.

 The Peter Lindbergh - Kunsthalle Munich.

 The exhibition on International Women's Day in the Fraunberg studios of Cendra Polsner, Katja Brenner, Sabine Magnet, Samantha Mariuzzi, Tanja Hirschfeld.

 A nice place to relax and get inspired is the Hirschau in the northern part of the English garden.
 I used to walk there several times a week with my Labrador Mogly – and it’s still somewhere I love to hang out.
 I also love the view over Munich across the Alps from Olympic Hill – it always makes me feel calm.